-We want our campus community to have resources available for survivors to assist them in their recovery from incidents of sexual violence and gender-based violence.
+We want our campus community to have resources available for survivors of all genders, identities and backgrounds to assist them in their recovery from incidents of sexual violence and gender-based violence.
 We also want our community to know how to respond compassionately to someone who discloses sexual violence and gender-based violence.

 You are not alone, and we are here to help.